 An excellent all-rounder.
 Stretches the obliques which are a continuation of the lats and therefore affecting load across the SIJ.
 An excellent variation for any yoga buffs out there is triangle pose.
 I’ll be filming that in due course and inserting into here.

 6. How To Sit With Sacroiliac Joint Pain

 Finally a preventative measure.
 All this stretching and clean living is all good and well but if your posture keeps tightening you up and increasing load on your sacroiliac joint then we’re wasting our time.
 Here’s our tips on how to sit as best you can.
+It was shot for our post on hernias but the same principles apply for sacroliliac joint issues.
 If it’s too hard / painful to sit with a neutral pelvis as shown in this video then find a compromise between neutral and your normal posture that is comfortable.

 That’s about all I’ve got to say on sacroiliac dysfunction.
 Another pretty epic post as is my way.
 I hope you’ve found some inspiration and hope in this article that will ultimately set you on the right path to getting rid of whatever pain it is that ails you.